 Film Studies will appeal to people who are not only interested in watching films, but also in analysing them, learning more about the film industry, and even developing their own film-related practical skills.

-Within the Media and Film department there is a computer room which is fully fitted with imac workstations with flat screen monitors, DVD facilities, scanning facilities and laser printing facilities.
+Within the Media and Film department there is a computer room, DVD facilities, scanning facilities and laser printing facilities.
 Programmes that will be used on the course include Dreamweaver, iweb, InDesign, Photoshop and imovie, these are for web design magazine/newspaper layout design, photo manipulation and video editing.
-There is also a viewing room and a classroom, coursework lessons will be in the computer room and theory lessons take place in the classroom or viewing room.
+There is also a viewing room and a classroom.
 The department has built up an extensive collection of digital video and still cameras which are available for students to book in advance and use for their practical work.